yuler/gh-todo/README.md

 ## Features

 -   Simple
 -   Easy to use via command line
 -   Integration GitHub issues

+## How it works

+First, you need run `gh todo init`.
+It will create `todo` repo in your GitHub accout.

+Then you can use `gh todo add` to add new task.
+It will create an issue with today(YYYY-mm-dd) as the title in `todo` repo.

+The `gh todo` or `gh todo list` where show todo list.

 ## Usage